Best Hiking Socks of 2026

 Socks with light cushioning are relatively thin and have a good balance of breathability, moisture-wicking, comfort, and durability.

 Medium cushion socks are good for hiking in average to cold weather.
-They can be well-padded in the heel and ball of the foot to protect your feet from impact.
+They can be well padded in the heel and ball of the foot to protect your feet from impact.

 Socks with heavy cushioning are the thickest and warmest.
-Many hikers find them too bulky and hot for backpacking, but they’re great for warmth at camp, or while winter hiking, and mountaineering.
+Many hikers find them too bulky and hot for backpacking, but they’re great for warmth at camp or while winter hiking and mountaineering.

 Socks made with polyester, nylon, and other synthetic fabrics are breathable, moisture-wicking, and quick-drying, so they’re great for hiking.
 They also tend to be a bit more durable than natural fibers, though they can pill and hold onto odors more.

-Wool is a natural odor-resistant fiber that’s excellent for managing moisture, controlling odor, and keeping you warm when wet.
-Merino wool is the cream of the crop, a natural fiber from Merino sheep known for its warmth, softness, and moisture-wicking properties.
-It’s used often in socks because it works exceptionally well blended with synthetic fibers like nylon and polyester that make it even more durable, stretchy, and comfy.Cotton collects and holds moisture, which can lead to blisters (check out our How to Prevent and Treat Blisters post for more info).
-We don’t recommend socks with any cotton content for hiking – but they’re inexpensive and comfortable for everyday use.
+Wool is a naturally odor-resistant fiber that’s excellent for managing moisture, controlling odor, and keeping you warm when wet.
+Merino wool is the cream of the crop, a natural fiber from merino sheep known for its warmth, softness, and moisture-wicking properties.
+It’s used often in socks because it works exceptionally well when blended with synthetic fibers like nylon or polyester that make it even more durable, stretchy, and comfy.

 Sock height comes down to personal preference, which is why most of the socks on this list come in a variety of heights.
 No-show and quarter socks come to the ankle and are most compatible with trail runners or low-cut hiking shoes.
 They’re stylish when wearing shorts and offer the best airflow.
-But, they leave your ankle exposed to heel clipping, can easily collect debris, and they need to be pulled up periodically.Crew socks come up to about mid-calf and work well with almost all footwear, including boots.
-They tend to stay up and keep debris out better, as well as offer some protection to your ankles.
-Knee socks and crew socks will feel warmer and are easier to overheat in, but you’re guaranteed a cool sock tan if you wear them all summer.
+But they leave your ankle exposed to heel clipping, can easily collect debris, and need to be pulled up periodically.

 Sock liners are ultralight, ultra-thin socks often worn underneath thicker hiking socks to prevent blisters and add a bit of comfort.
 They effectively reduce friction by hugging your foot and providing a smooth surface for socks to glide across.
 In hot weather, they can help manage moisture by wicking sweat and preventing blisters.
 In cool weather, sock liners add a bit of comfort and warmth.